 It has been replaced by the following: Osteoporosis to Prevent Fractures: Screening (2018)

-- Update in Progress for Screening for Osteoporosis to Prevent Fractures
+- Update in Progress for Osteoporosis to Prevent Fractures: Screening

 |Women aged 65 and older||The U.S. Preventive Services Task Force (USPSTF) recommends that women aged 65 and older be screened routinely for osteoporosis.
 The USPSTF recommends that routine screening begin at age 60 for women at increased risk for osteoporotic fractures (Go to Clinical Considerations for discussion of women at increased risk).
 Rationale: The USPSTF found good evidence that the risk for osteoporosis and fracture increases with age and other factors, that bone density measurements accurately predict the risk for fractures in the short-term, and that treating asymptomatic women with osteoporosis reduces their risk for fracture.
 The USPSTF concludes that the benefits of screening and treatment are of at least moderate magnitude for women at increased risk by virtue of age or presence of other risk factors.||B|